 Make sure you report it to the store manager, landlord, or any other person in charge of where the accident took place.
 You should also remember to document your accident, as it could help later if you take legal action.
 Also, note the names and contact information of any witnesses.

 Be certain to seek medical attention immediately for your injuries, even if you feel they are not serious.
-Injuries from slip and fall accidents can range from minor scrapes and bumps to serious injuries, such as broken bones and head trauma.
+Injuries from trip and fall accidents can range from minor scrapes and bumps to serious injuries, such as broken bones and head trauma.

 Chalik & Chalik Slip and Fall Accidents Lawyer Near Me (954) 476-1000